 To support these commonalities and variabilities, and to maximize reuse, middleware, such as CORBA, J2EE, and .NET, provides abstraction of complexity and heterogeneity.
-To be widely applicable across multiple domains, these middleware are designed to be general-purpose, highly flexible and very feature-rich i.e., they provide rich set of capabilities along with their configurability.
+These middleware are designed to be general-purpose, highly flexible and very feature-rich i.e., they provide rich set of capabilities along with their configurability to support a wide range of application classes in many domains.

-Despite the benefits of general-purpose middleware for a

-product line as a whole, individual product variants, however, incur the penalty of excessive memory footprint and potentially performance overhead due to the excessive set of middleware features - many of which may not be required by the product variant.
+Despite the benefits of general-purpose middleware for a PLE application as a whole, individual product variants, however, incur the penalty of excessive memory footprint and potentially performance overhead due to the excessive set of Aniruddha Gokhale middleware features - many of which may not be required by the product variant.
 Additionally, excess set of features results in unwanted testing and maintenance costs per variant, which is detrimental to a cost-effective PLE management.